scriptnull/vishnubharathi.codes/source/_posts/speeding-up-git-clone.md

 tags: ["devops","tools","productivity"]
 ---

 Imagine that you need to take the latest source code of a project and deploy it somewhere by creating some artifacts with it.
 If it is a git project with a few commits, a simple `git clone .....` would do it.
-But if it is a project with thousands of commits, then you might be bored of your time waiting for the git clone to complete while deploying.
+But if it is a project with thousands of commits, then you might be bored of your time waiting for the git clone to complete.
+This is often the case in CI/CD pipelines - that is where I ultimately learned this trick from :D

-I recently discovered about something called shallow clones in git.
-The idea is simple: instead of getting all the commits of a git repo, shallow clone only gets the latest commit.
+I recently discovered something called shallow clones in git.
+The idea is simple: instead of getting all the commits of a git repo, the shallow clone only gets the latest commit.
 The `--depth=N` flag seems to enable shallow cloning in git where N is the number of latest commits to be fetched.

-Here is an example for comparing how these much of a time you can save:
+Here is an example for comparing how much time you can save:

-I tried cloning the redis project - https://github.com/redis/redis which had 10,009 commits while cloning.
+I tried cloning the Redis project - https://github.com/redis/redis which had 10,009 commits while cloning.

 ```
 $ time git clone git@github.com:redis/redis.git